-The sequel to Morgan’s Point, out now
+The sequel to Morgan’s Point:

 The second book in the Jim Ward series brings readers back to the same territory expertly detailed in Morgan’s Point, fast forwarding to 1972.
 A spinster living on an isolated ranch is murdered, and when authorities from the nearby town of Anahuac investigate, a literally-blood-drenched preacher turned radio evangelist becomes the main suspect.
 Ward, on his first day of private practice, takes on the defense of the Rev. Randall Clay, and is swept into a world of greed, religious fervor, mysterious players with perplexing motivations, and with Darling’s prior novel, a changing national culture meeting head on with the literal backwaters and backwoods of Galveston Bay.

 Praise for Anahuac

 “It’s worth seeking out for those who occasionally find the Texas criminal-justice system as entertaining as it is infuriating . . .
 Darling, an assistant district attorney in mid-’60s Houston, writes with a good-ol’-boy gentility that cuts through the legalese.”

 “Austin writer William D. Darling’s second novel, Anahuac, is an entertaining, engrossing legal thriller that offers both darkly humorous and good-natured thrusts at life, love, and law . . . first-rate reading, especially for readers who enjoy legal thrillers, lawyer procedurals, suspense, Texas settings, and characters who live large.”